Sunshine Central

 Sunshine Central is a mixed-use complex within George Town in the Malaysian state of Penang.
-Situated at the suburb of Paya Terubong, the 3.64 ha 39-storey complex comprises a residential tower, an office block, a hotel and a nine-storey shopping mall forming the podium.
+Situated at the suburb of Ayer Itam, the 3.64 ha 39-storey complex comprises a residential tower, an office block, a hotel and a nine-storey shopping mall forming the podium.
 Owned by local conglomerate Suiwah Corporation, Sunshine Central was opened to the public on 11 October 2024.

 History

 Sunshine Central was envisioned on a 9 acre commercial plot within the neighbourhood of Farlim, with Sunshine Departmental Store, a subsidiary of Suiwah Corporation, being proposed as the anchor tenant of the new shopping mall.
 Suiwah Corporation had been established in 1961 as a local retail chain operating across Penang, including stores such as Sunshine Square at Bayan Baru.
 As of 2014, Sunshine Central was estimated to have a gross development value of RM300 million.

 Construction began in 2016, with China Machinery Engineering Corporation being awarded the RM40 million contract for earthworks and piling.
 The project was completed in 2024 and trade shows were planned to mark the 50th anniversary of China's diplomatic ties with Malaysia.
 Sunshine Central was inaugurated in October that year by Paya Terubong assemblyman and state executive councillor Wong Hon Wai.